jinsung-kim/jinsung-kim.github.io/about.md

 I try to only review books that I have completed - which is the reason the ratings skew towards higher scores.
 Books not fully completed are marked with a **DNF**.

+### What are you currently reading?

+Infinite Jest by David Foster Wallace

 ### Favorites?

 In no particular order: